-According Heimstaden Bostad's shareholders' agreement, the dividend split between the share classes are subject to a rebalancing mechanism to maintain a maximum of 35 per cent. of common shares and a minimum of 65 per cent. of preference shares.
-The rebalancing mechanism entails that the shareholders under certain conditions shall reinvest dividend on Class B preference shares by subscription of newly issued Class B preference shares and Heimstaden Bostad shall to the maximum extent permitted by applicable law use the proceeds from the issue of Class B preference shares to redeem common shares for the purpose of achieving desired relations between common shares and preference shares.
+According Heimstaden Bostad's shareholders' agreement, the dividend split between the share classes are subject to a rebalancing mechanism that has the purpose to maintain a maximum of 35 per cent. of common shares and a minimum of 65 per cent. of preference shares.
+Therefore, if the adjusted net asset (as defined in the shareholders' agreement) value is greater than 35 per cent. of the adjusted equity value (as defined in the shareholders' agreement) as at the end of a financial year or quarter end prior to the date when a general meeting of the shareholders resolves to make a profit distribution in cash on Class B preference shares, the rebalancing mechanism in the shareholders' agreement is triggered.

+The rebalancing mechanism entails that the shareholders shall reinvest all or part of (but not more than) the dividend on Class B preference shares by subscription of newly issued Class B preference shares equal to the subscriber's proportionate ownership of Class B preference shares prior to the reinvestment and Heimstaden Bostad shall to the maximum extent permitted by applicable law use the proceeds from the issue of Class B preference shares to redeem common shares in a proportion equal to each subscriber's ownership of common shares prior to the reinvestment for the purpose of achieving desired relations between common shares and preference shares.